 A continuous glucose monitoring system (CGMS) is an FDA-approved device that records blood sugar levels throughout the day and night.

-There are several approved devices -- Medtronic iPro device, DexCom G4 device, and the Navigator, for example -- that can provide up to many blood sugar measurements continuously.
+There are several approved devices -- Medtronic iPro device, DexCom G4, G5, or G6 device, and the Abbot Libre systems, for example (details below) -- that can provide up to many blood sugar measurements continuously.
 The doctors at Houston Thyroid and Endocrine use this technology to help manage a patient's blood sugars.